Marigno/marigno.com/content/posts/2010-11-14-loose-pieces-of-poetry.md

 date : "2010-11-14"
 categories :
  - poetry
+ - popular
 tags : ""
 cover : "../images/poetry-books.jpg"
 ---

-This is the very first line that I have a record of writting.
+This is one of the first lines that I have a record of writting.

 In English